 Game-changers such as Google and Facebook have used Agile to achieve great success (just look at their stock charts over the past 10 years).
-However, Agile has now spread to other types of businesses—companies including John Deere, Saab, and even public radio stations are now using Agile methods.
-The legal industry is no different.
+However, Agile has now spread to other types of businesses, including companies like John Deere, Saab, and even public radio stations are now using Agile methods—the legal industry is no different.

 The benefits of Agile law

 The practice of law has seen a huge injection of efficiency in recent years.
-The rise of a “more-for-less” consumer culture is what’s driving the shift, and to protect your firm’s profits, you’ve got to stay efficient.
+The rise of a “more-for-less” consumer culture is driving this shift, and to protect your firm’s profits, you have to stay efficient.

 Running an Agile practice will help you do this.
 You’ll also achieve: